evanyfyip/SensitivityAnalysis/README.md

-# SensitivityAnalysis
+# SensitivityAnalysis:
-Code for Sensitivity Analysis, computing the control coefficients and elasticity coefficients

 ## Introduction
-Sensitivity Analysis is a numerical differentiation tool that improves the accuracy of computing the scaled and unscaled derivatives (Sensitivities/Control Coefficients/Elasticity Coefficients) of models built using Tellurium.
+Sensitivity Analysis is an adaptive numerical differentiation tool that improves the accuracy of computing the scaled and unscaled derivatives (Sensitivities/Control Coefficients/Elasticity Coefficients) of models built using Tellurium.
+The algorithm is based off of the richardson extrapolation method.
 These sensitivities are of interest in terms of modeling the effects of perturbations on steady state.

 ## Getting Started
 ### Installing with Pypi